-SIXTEEN LEGS EXHIBITION in ULVERSTONE: (November 2015-March 2016): Walk into the spooky setting of an everyday street taken over by giant spiders, from shopfronts covered in silk to a combined photo & art exploration of caves in Tasmania and around the world!
+SIXTEEN LEGS EXHIBITION still on in ULVERSTONE: (November 2015-March 2016): Walk into the spooky setting of an everyday street taken over by giant spiders, from shopfronts covered in silk to a combined photo & art exploration of caves in Tasmania and around the world!
 After hit showings in Hobart and South Australia, this display has now come to northern Tasmania.
-MORE INFO
+MORE INFO CLOSING 29 MARCH!!!!

 ANTARCTIC EXPERIENCE 2016 (10-15 Feb 2016): Would you like to fly over Antarctica?
 Visit IMAS, CSIRO and the AAD?
 Learn about Antarctic and Southern Ocean research from actual researchers?
 Take part in this fantastic Antarctic science opportunity open to teachers, students and parents.
 MORE INFO